Initial data analysis of the national German transplantation registry with a focus on kidney transplantation: Discussion

 \section{Discussion}

-Based on the finding of our initial data analysis, we propose the following recommendations for data preprocessing and analysis: 1.
-Tables containing a mix of cross-sectional and longitudinal data should be split by observation type prior to any imputation.
-2. Flux analysis can be used to preselect variables for imputation, thereby helping to prioritize and focus efforts.
-3. Multi-sourced variables should be used for imputing missing data.
-For important exceptions as indicated in this paper, we recommend to first harmonize units and codings before imputation using plausible value ranges and mappings.
-4. Data from Eurotransplant (ET) and the German Organ Transplantation Foundation (DSO) should be prioritized for primary analyses, while data from the Institute for Quality Assurance and Transparency in Health Care (IQTIG) may serve as a supplementary source for imputation.
-5. When defining outcomes for time-to-event analysis, we recommend using a combined outcome that integrates information from all three data providers.
-Relying solely on data from a single source may lead to biased results.
+Based on the finding of our initial data analysis, we propose the following recommendations for data preprocessing and analysis:

+\begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item Tables containing a mix of cross-sectional and longitudinal data should be split by observation type prior to any imputation. \item Flux analysis can be used to preselect variables for imputation, thereby helping to prioritize and focus efforts. \item Multi-sourced variables should be used for imputing missing data.
+For important exceptions as indicated in this paper, we recommend to first harmonize units and codings before imputation using plausible value ranges and mappings. \item Data from Eurotransplant (ET) and the German Organ Transplantation Foundation (DSO) should be prioritized for primary analyses, while data from the Institute for Quality Assurance and Transparency in Health Care (IQTIG) may serve as a supplementary source for imputation.
+This is in line with the role of IQTIG as a quality assurance institution. \item When defining outcomes for time-to-event analysis, we recommend using a combined outcome that integrates information from all three data providers.
+Relying solely on data from a single source may lead to biased results. \end{enumerate}